open/close all folders

 - Berserk Button: El Chavo doesn't tolerate Quico making fun of him and if Quico hits him, he will pursuit him with a broom or a brick to hit him back.

-- Big Eater: Despite being poor and doesn't having money to buy food, he eats a lot when he have opportunity to do it.
+- Big Eater: Despite being poor and not having money to buy food, he eats a lot when he have opportunity to do it.

 - "Fue sin querer queriendo." ("I didn't meant to do that").
 Says this when he accidentally hits someone.